HIA Industry Update – December 2018

 If you or your workers work with products that contain crystalline silica it is vital to seek and take note of the safety recommendations of the manufacturer of the product.
 It is extremely important to be aware of the potential for exposure to airborne dust and what to do to ensure workers are adequately protected.

 Exposure to hazardous levels of dust can be reduced considerably by avoiding dry processes that generate airborne dust.
 Water suppression systems or ‘wet methods’ should be used to reduce airborne dust where possible.
 If wet methods are not practicable, use equipment with integral dust collection and/or use local exhaust ventilation.
-Never dry sweep or use compressed air – use a HEPA vacuum and/or wet wiping to
+Never dry sweep or use compressed air – use a HEPA vacuum and/or wet wiping to collect surface dust.

 Most workplace health and safety authorities have released guidance and recommendations to ensure that workers are not exposed to dust levels exceeding the occupational exposure standard of 0.1 mg/m3.